Marie Byrd Land: Research camps and stations

 Marie Byrd Land hosted the Operation Deep Freeze base Byrd Station (NBY; originally at 80°S, 120°W, rebuilt at 80°S, 119°W), beginning in 1957, in the hinterland of Bakutis Coast.
 Byrd Station was the only major base in the interior of West Antarctica for many years.
 In 1968, the first ice core to fully penetrate the Antarctic Ice Sheet was drilled here.
 The year-round station was abandoned in 1972, and after operating for years as a temporary summer encampment, Byrd Surface Camp, Byrd Station was reopened by the United States Antarctic Program (USAP) in 2009–2010 to support operations in northern West Antarctica.

 On Ruppert Coast of Marie Byrd Land is the Russian station Russkaya, which was occupied 1980–1990 and is now closed.

 East of the Siple Coast off the Ross Ice Shelf, Siple Dome was established as a summer science camp in 1996.
 Ice cores have been drilled here to retrieve the climate history of the last 100,000 years.
 This camp also served as a base for airborne geophysical surveys supported by the University of Texas Institute for Geophysics (UTIG).

 In 1998–1999, a camp was operated at the Ford Ranges (FRD) in western Marie Byrd Land, supporting a part of a United States Antarctic Program (USAP) airborne survey initiated by UCSB and supported by the UTIG flying out of Siple Dome.

 In 2004–05, a large camp, Thwaites (THW) was established by the USAP 150 km north of NBY, in order to support a large airborne geophysical survey of eastern Marie Byrd Land by the UTIG.

-In 2006, a major encampment, WAIS Divide (WSD) was established on the divide between the Ross Sea Embayment and the Amundsen Sea Embayment, in easternmost Marie Byrd Land, in order to drill a high resolution ice core.
+In 2006, a major encampment, WAIS Divide (WSD) was established on the divide between the Ross Sea Embayment and the Amundsen Sea Embayment, in the easternmost portion of Marie Byrd Land, in order to drill a high resolution ice core.
 Drilling and coring ended in 2014.

 In 2018, the International Thwaites Glacier Collaboration commenced with a large and ongoing physical presence onshore of the Amundsen Sea.
 It entails marine, airborne, and on-ice geophysical exploration that will illuminate the character of Marie Byrd Land bedrock geology and the nature of the eastern boundary of the province.
 The goal is determining the stability of the glacier and prediction of global sea level rise from shrinking of the WAIS.